minnelab/NeuroCBIR/README.md

 It can be used in multiple ways:

 1. **Docker workflow** – run the full pipeline (preprocessing + CBIR) in a reproducible containerized environment.
-2. **Snakemake workflow** – execute the same pipeline using Snakemake + Singularity (Apptainer) for HPC or cluster environments.
+2. **Snakemake workflow** – execute the same pipeline using Snakemake + Singularity (Apptainer).
+Allows parallelization.
 3. **Python package** – import and extend the NeuroCBIR logic in your own Python workflows.

 ---